maxmcd/gRPSQLite/README.md

 get_file_size   file=main.db
 ```

-The simplest way to handle this is when ever you get an offset for a read, use the key `offset % page_size`.
+The simplest way to handle this is when ever you get an offset for a read, use the key `(offset % page_size) * page_size`.
 You should still return the data at the expected offset and length to the gRPC call.

-Writes will always be on `page_size` intervals, so you only need to do this trick for reads.
-Writes can just use the offset as the primary key, and will always contain `page_size` length data.

 ### Reads for missing data